JeeWeetje/iot-workshop/IoTPatformMonitoring.md

     ![alt tag](img/Monitoring/mon03.png)

-5. Close the Query blade with the `close icon` or select `IoTWorkshopsa` in the bread crumbs in the top of the page
+5. Close the Query blade with the `close icon` or select `IoTWorkshop-sa` in the bread crumbs in the top of the page

     ![alt tag](img/Monitoring/azure-portal-close.png)